 In a neighborhood settled by European immigrants, Ottava Via brings a little of the Old World to Detroit’s Corktown.

-Ottava Via: The Food
+Ottava Via Food

-We started our delicious meal with melted pecorino cheese served with crispy bread, pear slices and honey.
+We started our delicious meal with melted pecorino cheese served with crispy bread, pear slices, and honey.
 It was heavenly.
 If you like cheese, definitely order this dish.

 The following small plate — garlic shrimp — was beyond wonderful.
 Is there a word for that yet?
 As long as this dish remains on Ottava Via’s menu, I will be ordering it.
 You should, too!

 The night we dined at Ottava Via one of the specials was the beautifully plated Chilean sea bass dish pictured above.
-When Curtis offered me a bite, I had to do a taste test for the sake of this blog, of course.
+When my friend offered me a bite, I had to do a taste test for the sake of this blog, of course.
 It was simply mouthwatering.
 Overall, all the food tasted delicious.

-Ottava Via: The Drinks
+Ottava Via Drinks